-Top 1 Alternative to Applitools for Mobile for Visual Testing
+Top 13 Alternatives to Applitools for Mobile for iOS/Android Testing

 Visual testing has evolved alongside the broader discipline of test automation.
 Early on, teams focused almost entirely on functional checks using tools like Selenium for the web or frameworks such as XCTest and Espresso for mobile.
 While these frameworks remain essential for behavior verification, they are not designed to detect layout shifts, styling regressions, or other visual anomalies that often slip into releases.
 That gap led to the rise of visual testing: the practice of capturing, comparing, and reviewing screenshots or rendered states of an application to spot visual regressions before they reach users.